XuewenWangUGA/MacroHapCaller/README.md

 * __run faster with parallel computing__

-Macrohaplotype caller for STR, SNP, and InDel from NGS long-read sequencing data, especially for PacBio HiFi reads The MacroHapCaller calls targeted STRs/SSRs, SNPs, and InDels sites simultaneously in a row from each single NGS read and clusters the variants into phased haplotype strings.
+Macrohaplotype caller for STR, SNP, and InDel from NGS long-read sequencing data, especially for PacBio HiFi reads The MacroHapCaller calls targeted STRs/SSRs, SNPs, and InDels sites simultaneously in a row from each NGS read and clusters the variants into phased haplotype strings.
 MacroHapCaller is the best tool to analyze all haplotypic variants from genetically inherited DNA.
 It suits diploid, polyploid, and complex DNA mixtures from many individuals, e.g. DNA forensics.
 MacroHapCaller is programmed in Java with parallel computing enabled so it can run on any computing platform.

 The MacroHapCaller is also integrated into a pipeline with a shell script or Python3.
 The pipeline takes the BAM or fastq reads as input, align reads to the genome, sort, and index alignment, and then user can use the output to run MacroHapCaller.
 Additional tools are also available as util tools.
 For util usage : `java -jar appName.jar` where appName should be replaced with a detailed tool name.